matsuzaki-keiichi/pcap-nc/README.txt

 PCAP file.

 pcap-rmap-target:
+--channel channelname: (mandatory)
+  a channel name listed in the cofiguration file --config filename: (mandatory) name of a configuration file
 --send-data output(path): (optional)
   input data for a RMAP Read Channel in the PCAP file format --store-data output(path): (optional)